Do We Need Subsidiarity in Software?: Interview Results

+The overarching themes for why participants selected the platform level of control were \textbf{operational reliability}, \textbf{user experience}, \textbf{assuming less privacy in usage}, and \textbf{free to use}.
+We again note that while our goal is to assess why the platform level of control is \textit{necessary}, \textbf{assuming less privacy in usage} does not necessarily reflect the \textit{necessity} of platform-level control.
+Again, this theme helps to further explain why our participants were willing to surrender control of their data to the platform level in exchange for other benefits they found necessary.
+The number of participants who mentioned each theme per software application type, as well as the total number of unique participants who mentioned each theme across any software application type, can be seen in figure \ref{fig:platform-themes-heatmap}.

 \textbf{Operational reliability} pertains to a platform's ability to automatically fix bugs and protect security.
-It was mentioned by 1 participant for operating systems, 1 participant for browsers, 1 participant for social media, and was mentioned by 3 unique participants.
+P3 highlighted the importance of data control at the platform level \textit{``so that my company's IT services are not doing all of the bug crashes and fixes.''} Additionally, P1 expressed concern that without access to data software companies cannot know what needs to be improved: \textit{``if you have no control over any data, no examples...then how can you improve your product security to prevent future attacks?''} (P1).

 \textbf{User experience} relates to a platform's ability to improve user experience and build new features because of the large amounts of data collected.
 Our participants mentioned features like improved AI models and search results, spam filters, content recommendation algorithms, and trend forecasting.
-User experience was mentioned by 1 participant for operating systems, 2 participants for browsers, 3 participants for email, 5 participants for search engines, 4 participants for social media, 1 participant for chat applications, and was mentioned by 6 unique participants.
+The participants who cited user experience as a reason for selecting platform-level control believed that these platforms would not work without access to user data to improve user experience: \textit{``getting information about what that person [is] interested in, recommendations...I think that is necessary for those apps to function and that's why people even get them in the first place''} (P6).
+One participant even went so far as to say that \textit{``the company...should have a right to see how [the product] is being used''} (P8).